scholtzm/vapor/docs/EVENTS.md

 *There's also a built-in plugin which will read this code from standard input.*

 ### writeFile
-* `key` - File identifier.
+* `fileName` - File identifier.
 * `data` - Data to be persisted.
-* `callback` - Optional callback function to be called after the data is persisted.
+* `callback` - Callback function to be called after the data is persisted.
+  * `error` - Error, if the write operation fails.

 Emitted whenever Vapor needs to persist a file, e.g. SteamGuard sentry file.
-This event allows you to implement your own file storage - file system, database, etc.
+This event allows you to implement your own storage - file system, database, etc.

 *There's also a built-in plugin which handles this event using file system.*